santedb/restsrvr/README.md

 # RestSrvr
 RestSrvr is a lightweight replacement for the SanteDB's WCF layer.
 RestSrvr is used by SanteDB services whenever they are run on Linux or environments where WCF service implementation is lacking or does not function (like Mono or Xamarin).
+It also allows for easy deployment and runtime operation as no external web-services are required to function (like Apache, NGINX, IIS, etc.) however should hide behind those services for production use (for TLS, certificate management, etc.).

+The RestSrvr library is primarily designed to also allow easy modification of and inspection of messages, this allows for rapid and easy implementation of :

+* Custom operation policies to apply permissions consistently across an entire service
+* Custom serialization and message formatters to support custom wire-level serialization
+* Custom message-logging and inspection

 ## Limitations
 RestSrvr currently only supports basic HTTP transmission and routing of RESTful messages.